Ask FundThrough

 • Recourse vs non-recourse factoring: In recourse factoring, you’re responsible if your customer fails to pay the invoice.
 Non-recourse factoring removes this risk from you, but usually at a higher cost due to the factoring company taking on more risk.

-Factoring Fee Types
+Factoring Fee Types and Examples

 The difference between flat rate vs tiered rates (aka variable invoice factoring rates)

 A flat factoring rate, or flat fee, is exactly what it sounds like.
 The factoring company charges a flat percentage for every invoice.
 After you’ve paid that price up front, you don’t pay anymore for as long as the invoice stays open.
+FundThrough charges flat rates based on net terms.

 1-30 days = 2.75% • 31-45 days = 3.75%